 - Community ministry

-- Or another related UU Ministry
+- Another related UU Ministry

 3) Give one academic reference and one congregational reference

-4) Be in financial need
+4) Be in need of assistance for academic expenses

 5) Fill out the application below with the required information